reworkd/AgentGPT/README.md

 - 🤖 [Backend](https://github.com/reworkd/AgentGPT/tree/main/platform) (FastAPI)
 - 🎨 [Frontend](https://github.com/reworkd/AgentGPT/tree/main/next) (Nextjs)

+- You will need node intalled, you can check by running 'node -v' or install [node](https://nodejs.org/en/download)

-To get started run the commands below.
+To get started on Mac/Linux, run the commands below.
 ```bash
 git clone https://github.com/reworkd/AgentGPT.git && cd AgentGPT
 ./setup.sh
 ```
 If you are on windows, you can do the following after downloading the repo.

-- You will need node intalled, you can check by running 'node -v' or install [node](https://nodejs.org/en/download)

 ```
 setup.bat
 ```